NotAcol/dotfiles/README.md

 rm ~/key_name.pub
 ```

-After you have connected with the client and gotten a key go force auth_key loggin with
+After you have connected with the client and gotten a key force auth_key loggin with
 ```text
 PasswordAuthentication no
 PubkeyAuthentication yes